SharinaS/PowerShell-Fundamentals/data-gathering.md

-# Using PowerShell To Gether Info About Computer
+# Using PowerShell To Get Info About Computer

 ## Accessing Data from Computer Hardware